- Alumni & Donors

 LIEPP's "Discrimination and category-based policies" section is devoted to these issues and contributes to the public debate through an interdisciplinary research approach by assessing the extent and evolution of discrimination in France and analysing the challenges it poses to public policy.
 It combines research on the measurement of discrimination, on the experience of discrimination, and on (anti-)discriminatory policies.
 This strand brings together bodies of work on types of inequality and category-based policies that are usually studied separately:

-- Migration and policies towards migrants
+- Migration and policies towards migrants with the IPM

 - Disability and health inequalities